q373as/MonteCarloSimulationSpheres/README.md

 * Local magnetic field perturbations caused by susceptibility differences
 * Transverse relaxation emerging from diffusion in inhomogeneous fields

-The core implementation is written in C++ for computational efficiency, with additional scripts for execution and analysis.
+The core implementation is written in C++ for computational efficiency.

 ---